george-hawkins/micropython-wifi-setup/README.md

 If you want to see the headers _and_ body content, you have to replace `-v` with `--trace-ascii -` like so:

     $ curl --trace-ascii - --data 'bssid=alpha&password=beta' 192.168.0.178/authenticate

+---

+In CPython objects have an associated `__dict__`.
+In MicroPython 1.12 this isn't available, but if you e.g. want to lookup the name of a constant value you can do:

+    def name(obj, value):
+        for a in dir(obj):
+            if getattr(obj, a) == value:
+                return a
+        return value

+    name(network, 201)

+Note that this code assumes that all attributes will have unique values, e.g. here that `network` only has one constant with value 201.

+It's probably better to filter for the names that you want:

+    names = [s for s in dir(network) if s.startswith("STAT_")]
+    stats = { getattr(network, k) : k for k in names }